kinow/auto-mhm-test-domains/README.md

 sudo singularity build --force mhm.sif docker-daemon://auto-mhm-test-domains/mhm:v5.12.1.dev228
 ```

-**NOTE**: The workflow expects the `mhm.sif` Singularity file to exist in the remote host.
+**NOTE**: The workflow expects the `mhm.sif` Singularity file to exist in
+`~/mhm.sif` on each platform.
+To modify that location, change it on the
+`conf/mhm.yml` file.

 ## Workflow

 An Autosubmit experiment created with
-`autosubmit expid -H local -d "mHM" -min -repo https://github.com/kinow/auto-mhm-test-domains.git -branch master -conf conf/bootstrap`
+`autosubmit expid -H <YOUR_PLATFORM> -d "mHM" -min -repo https://github.com/kinow/auto-mhm-test-domains.git -branch master -conf conf/bootstrap`
 when run will clone this Git repository, and prepare the Docker
 & Singularity containers, transfer all the required data over to
-the remote platform (it can be `localhost` for testing) and execute
+the chosen platform (it can be local for testing) and execute
 the mHM model for each start date (as the mHM simulation period date).
 The last tasks in the workflow will plot the data before cleaning the
 simulation logs and files.